LucasRejanio/LucasRejanio/README.md

 -->
 ## About me

 Graduated in Systems Analysis and Development with a focus on Site Reliability Engineering.
-I seek professional challenges in the technology market, aiming to carry out actions with impacts, improvements and innovations.
-I'm excited about automation, DevOps culture and the use of the SRE concept in corporate environments.
+I seek professional challenges in the technology market, aiming to carry out actions that bring positive impacts, improvements and innovations.
+I'm excited about automations, DevOps culture and the use of the SRE concept in corporate environments.

 - Currently Site Reliability Engineer and DevOps working at Enjoei